regisphilibert/rp_hugo/content/post/mutlilingual-1/index.md

 		└── header.es.jpg
 ```
 {{< notice >}}
-Because `.GetMatch` test on a Resource’s `.Title` which default to its filename (language included), always try to make your resource call language agnostic, like so: `.Resources.GetMatch "header*.jpg"`
+Because `.GetMatch` tests on a Resource’s `.Title` which defaults to its filename (language included), always try to make your resource call _language-agnostic_, like so: `.Resources.GetMatch "header*.jpg"`
 {{< /notice >}}
 ## Setting our URLs
 What about your pages’s URLs ?
 We already mentioned how you can overwrite the slug from the Front Matter but what about the root url of your languages?